-When planning to achieve its environmental objectives, Trans-Matic shall determine what will be done, what resources are required, who will be responsible, and when it will be completed, as well as how the results will be evaluated, including indicators for monitoring progress toward achievement of its measurable environmental objectives.
+When planning to achieve its environmental objectives, Trans-Matic shall determine what will be done, what resources are required, who will be responsible, and when it will be completed, as well as how the results will be evaluated, including indicators for monitoring progress toward achievement of its measurable environmental objectives through Project Tracking (Pro-Track).
 Also considered is how actions to achieve its environmental objectives can be integrated into other business processes.
 Refer to EP-101.